Psychosis: Hallucinations

 Up to 15% of the general population may experience auditory hallucinations (though not all are due to psychosis).
-The prevalence of auditory hallucinations in patients with schizophrenia is generally put around 70%, but may go as high as 98%.
+The prevalence of auditory hallucinations in patients with schizophrenia is generally put around 70%.
 Reported prevalence in bipolar disorder ranges between 11% and 68%.
 During the early 20th century, auditory hallucinations were second to visual hallucinations in frequency, but they are now the most common manifestation of schizophrenia, although rates vary between cultures and regions.
 Auditory hallucinations are most commonly intelligible voices.
 When voices are present, the average number has been estimated at three.
 Content, like frequency, differs significantly, especially across cultures and demographics.
 People who experience auditory hallucinations can frequently identify the loudness, location of origin, and may settle on identities for voices.
 Western cultures are associated with auditory experiences concerning religious content, frequently related to sin.
 Hallucinations may command a person to do something potentially dangerous when combined with delusions.

 So-called "minor hallucinations", such as extracampine hallucinations, or false perceptions of people or movement occurring outside of one's visual field, frequently occur in neurocognitive disorders, such as Parkinson's disease.

-Visual hallucinations occur in roughly a third of people with schizophrenia, although rates as high as 55% are reported.
-The prevalence in bipolar disorder is around 15%.
+Visual hallucinations occur in roughly a third of people with schizophrenia, although certain studies show rates higher than 60%, suggesting that the prevelance of visual hallucinatinations may be higher in certain samples than traditionally thought.
+The reported prevalence in bipolar disorder is around 15%.
 Content commonly involves animate objects, although perceptual abnormalities such as changes in lighting, shading, streaks, or lines may be seen.
 Visual abnormalities may conflict with proprioceptive information, and visions may include experiences such as the ground tilting.
 Lilliputian hallucinations are less common in schizophrenia, and are more common in various types of encephalopathy, such as peduncular hallucinosis.